petr-tik/emacs-config/TIL.md

 ## Projectile mode:
-    C-c p c - compile project from root - enter the make command in buffer C-c p b - switch to buffer of a file in current project C-c p k - kills all buffers of that project
+    C-c p c - compile project from root - enter the make command in buffer C-c p s g - grep from root directory of the project C-c p b - switch to buffer of a file in current project C-c p k - kills all buffers of that project